johnsonlab-ic/GWASi-flow/README.md

 - `GWAS`: Name/identifier of the GWAS study (used for output file naming)
 - `year`: Publication year of the study (for metadata)
 - `path`: Path to the GWAS summary statistics file (can be URL or local file path)
+- `genome_build`: Genome build of the GWAS data (must be either 'GRCh38' or 'GRCh37')

 See `test/inputs/gwas_list.csv` for structure.